we-do-it-lu/WebhooksTriggeredESP32WiFi/README.md

 **A consistent, reliable, user-friendly way is now available!**

 This project uses the library ESPAsync_WiFiManager_Lite [details](https://github.com/khoih-prog/ESPAsync_WiFiManager_Lite).
-It is compatible for the ESP32/ESP8266 boards and also allows to persist data (WiFi credentials and whatever extra parameters you'd like) in EEPROM/SPIFFS/LittleFS for easy configuration/reconfiguration and autoconnect/autoreconnect of WiFi and other services without Hardcoding.
+It is compatible with the ESP32/ESP8266 boards and also allows to persist data (WiFi credentials and whatever extra parameters you'd like) in EEPROM/SPIFFS/LittleFS for easy configuration/reconfiguration and autoconnect/autoreconnect of WiFi and other services without Hardcoding.

 ### Installation
-This project consists in 4 files:
+The project is an Arduino sketch that consists in 4 files:
 * 1 source code file (WebhooksTriggeredESP32WiFi.ino)
-* * Use it as is but you could as well adapt the code to your needs.
+* * Can be used as is by default but you can adapt the code to your needs.
 * 3 header files (defines.h, Credentials.h, dynamicParams.h)
-* * Contains various self-explainatory configuration parameters that you can adjust to your needs.
+* * Contains various self-explainatory configuration parameters

 ### Accessing the built-in admin web portal
-This behaviour can be changed in the .h file.
+This behaviour can be changed in the configuration file.

 You need to get the unit out of normal operations (station mode) and enter "Soft AP mode" to access its built-in admin web portal:
 * Press the RST button twice within less than 10 seconds.